Lcs002/Automatons/README.md

 ```

 > [!WARNING]
-> _Be sure an Initial State is set before running any algorithm._
+> _Be sure an Initial State is set before building the automaton._

 > [!NOTE]
 > _Only one initial state is allowed per automaton._